 Sadly, the only real way for the dispossessed many to regain their rightful portions of their native planet is by popular insurrection.
 The favoured few who possess much, if they wish to keep what they have, must protect it from this real and present threat.
 In ancient times, one may safely speculate, this protection was provided directly by the landowner.
 He maintained his own private army.

 Nowadays, however, this force is not provided directly by the owner of what has to be protected.
 It is provided instead by a police force.
 This comprises officers, each of which, in return for a wage, prostitutes his mental agility and bodily strength to protect the possessions of the landed elite against invasion, capture and confiscation by the dispossessed many, of which he himself is one.

 If the police are met with an overwhelming force, then they are backed up by a larger and more heavily armed organisation called the army.
 The few who possess the earth thus ensure that they continue to do so by hiring some of the dispossessed to protect their possessions from all of the dispossessed.

 Signs show that disparity is increasing.
 Indeed it is accelerating.
-The point may soon be reached when, no matter how strong the forces of containment may be, the bubble of oppression will once again bust into popular insurrection.
+The point may soon be reached when, no matter how strong the forces of containment may be, the bubble of oppression will once again burst into popular insurrection.
 Each time, the explosion gets bigger.
 The next time could easily be the last.
-Then the status quo as we know it will be destroyed forever.
+Then the status quo, as we know it, will be destroyed forever.
 This surely will be the ultimate manifestation and bequest of unbridled free market forces.

 Parent Document |